I am behind as usual but here is your Friday Q&A on FATS!

 It all Begins with Energy Balance Basics.

-(expressed as calorie throughout the rest of the article) is
+A kilocalorie (expressed as calorie throughout the rest of the article) is

 a unit of energy, and since energy is neither created nor destroyed (First Law of Thermodynamics), the calories we eat will either be stored somewhere in the body or expended for fuel in metabolism (all reactions of the cell for life) for daily activities, occupational tasks and/or exercise.

-fundamentally specifies that if a person consumes more energy then what s/he is expending, it will lead to a positive energy balance and weight gain.
+This basic caloric theory fundamentally specifies that if a person consumes more energy then what s/he is expending, it will lead to a positive energy balance and weight gain.
 When energy expenditure exceeds energy intake, a negative energy balance exists and weight loss will occur.
 However, due to individual differences in our body’s neurological, hormonal and metabolic regulatory systems, this caloric balance concept does not work precisely that same in all persons.

-the weight loss may come from three body sources: water, adipose tissue, and muscle tissue.
+When a person is in a negative energy balance, the weight loss may come from three body sources: water, adipose tissue, and muscle tissue.

 Under most circumstances, body water will remain relatively normal as long as regular hydration is followed.
 Consequently, the goal of the weight loss plan is to lose fat while preserving muscle mass.